TaqiHamoda/bachelor-thesis/README.md

   * `include/`: Contains the `.hpp` header files.
   * `utils/`: Contains the `Python` code used to reproduce the experiments, collect the data, and generate graphs and figures.
   * `legacy/`: Contains the initial `Python` implementation for developing the different methods being used.
-  * `paper/`: Contains the `Latex` source code and the figures for the final manuscript.
+  * `report/`: Contains the `Latex` source code and the figures for the final manuscript.
   * `main.py`: A pipeline that is made to facilitate the process of running experiments, collection data, and processing results.
   * `config.yaml`: The config file for the `Python` pipeline.
   * `Makefile`: The build script for compiling the project.
-  * `paper.pdf`: The manuscript detailing the project's methods and results.
+  * `report.pdf`: The manuscript detailing the project's methods and results.

 ## 🌷 A Note of Gratitude